alan-turing-institute/fridge/docs/docs/develop/target.md

 # Add a New Target

-FRIDGE is deployed to a kubernetes (k8s) cluster that must meet certain requirements
+FRIDGE is deployed to a Kubernetes (k8s) cluster that must meet certain requirements

 - Cilium Container network Interface CNI # for network policy enforcement
 - Bring Your Own Key (BYOK) CSI Container Storage Interface